Adult Basic Education/GED®

 Continue Your Education

-A GED is accepted at most colleges and universities across the country as proof that you have completed your high school education.
-John A. Logan College even has a special scholarship for GED graduates.
+A GED is accepted at most colleges and universities across the country as proof that you have completed your high school equivalency.

 Feel Better About Yourself

 By earning their GED many GED graduates experience a remarkable improvement in how they feel about themselves and their lives.
 It makes a difference!

 Invest in the Future

 Educated parents have better educated children.
 Earning a GED isn’t only an investment in yourself; it is also an investment in the future of your children.

 The test is computer based, can I take the test at home on the internet?
 No, you will have to register online and then attend an approved testing site to take the GED test.
 Tests given on the internet are not legitimate.

 How long will it take me to get my GED?
 It depends on the back ground knowledge you are bringing with you.
 Some students need a brief review (6-8 weeks) while others take longer to get ready to test.